grame-cncm/faustcourse/session2/Lesson 6.md

 ### iterations
 Faust offers a set of predefined iterators: `seq`, `par`, `sum` and `prod`.
 You can think of these iterators as some kind of for loops that can be used to build complex circuits.

 An iterator takes 3 parameters.
-The first one is the name of a variable, then we have the number of iterations, and finally the expression we want to iterate.
+The first one is the name of a variable, then we have the number of iterations, and finally the expression we want to iterate on.

 Let's do a simple equalizer by placing in sequence 5 peak equalizers